pja35/SXP/docs/wiki/Secure_Contract_Signing_Protocol.md

     a proof that the others were willing to sign the contract, which she aborted.

-Are we going to demand a Trusted Third Party?
+Do we need a Trusted Third Party?

 -   With an online TTP this can be easily done; but this is costly
 -   Without any form of TTP this has to rely on progressive exchange